rileyhawk1417/alx-system_engineering-devops/0x06-regular_expressions/README.md

     - `.` includes characters found in the range.
     - `$` marks the end of the range.
 7. Only search for capital letters `[A-Z]`
+100. Its a long regex command combining alot of the previous techniques